dry-rb/dry-rb.org/source/gems/dry-validation/1.0/rules.html.md

 end
 ```

-You *do not have to use keys that match keys in the input*.
-For example this is perfectly fine:
+You *do not have to use keys matching those specified with the rule*.
+For example, this is perfectly fine:

 ``` ruby
 rule(:start_date) do